kylejeanlewis/control-lab-ly/docs/README.md

 mover.safeMoveTo((x,y,z))
 ```

-More details for each class can be retrieved by using the `help` function.
+More details for each class / module / package can be explored by using the `help` function.

 ```python
 help(controllably.Move)